Man with glasses sitting on orange chair.

 What is the most important information I should know about SOLIRIS?

-SOLIRIS is a medicine that affects your immune system and can lower the ability of your immune system to fight infections.
+SOLIRIS is a medicine that affects your immune system and may lower the ability of your immune system to fight infections.

 • SOLIRIS increases your chance of getting serious meningococcal infections that may quickly become life-threatening or cause death if not recognized and treated early.